Lukia Isanga Nakadama: Career

 Prior to 2001, she worked as a private businesswoman and as a teacher at the Hassantourabi Education Centre in Mayuge District.
 She was first elected to Parliament in 2001, as the Woman Representative for her home district of Mayuge.
 In 2006, she was re-elected to continue representing the same constituency.
 She was appointed to her present cabinet post in 2006.

-Personal details
+Personal life

 Rukia Nakadama is of the Islamic faith.
 She is married to Hajji Daudi Isanga.
 She belongs to the National Resistance Movement political party.